SunweiWang/ISQA-3420Assignmen5/UseCases/UseCase#1.md

 **Preconditions:**

-- Relevant file/package information is stored in a database which can be queried queried by the Manager.
+- Relevant file/package information is stored in a database which can be queried by the Manager

 - Proper project information has been provided